mg224/Movie-Recommendation-Engine/README.md

 ### Code for example of finding cosine similarity can be found in cosine_similarity.py file.

 ### Code for movie recommendation engine can be found in movie_recommender.py file.
+To run movie recommendation engine, run this file